daxcay/ComfyUI-Nexus/README.md

 # Getting Shareable URL

-Use Ngrok or any other tunneling software supporting http/https to Host a Global Server.
-Also you can host locally over wifi/lan.
+- Use Ngrok or any other tunneling software supporting http/https to Host a Globally.
+- Also you can host locally over WiFi/Lan.

-### Getting Url Port
+### Getting Comfy URL Port

 Open Comfyui in your browser:

 ![image](https://github.com/user-attachments/assets/b430d5b7-dcb9-4a7f-948f-d257147b597a)

 In your url tab, Last digits after Colon is your port.

 Example:

 ![image](https://github.com/user-attachments/assets/82ff2d9e-9eb6-4846-97c6-e3e321101fef)

-The port for the above url will be **8188**
+The port for the above URL will be **8188**

-## Method 1) Remote Access - To Obtain Global Shareable Link
+## Method 1)  To setup global remote access to server

 ### Ngrok Setup: